0xgouda/0xgouda.github.io/content/posts/my-postgresql-gsoc25-journey/work-and-results.md

 ---

-At the same time, new issues irrelevant to my pgwatch RPC work got opened, and my experience with reading the codebase and fixing issues in it made me able to reproduce and fix some of them :).
+At the same time, new issues irrelevant to my pgwatch RPC work got opened in pgwatch, and my experience with reading the codebase and fixing issues in it made me able to reproduce and fix some of them :).